aquasecurity/tracee/docs/tutorials/setup-development-machine-with-vagrant.md

 drwxr-xr-x 1 vagrant vagrant    224 Mar 24 11:59 types
 ```

-As you can see the `/vagrant` directory contains source code of Tracee cloned from GitHub.
+As you can see the `/vagrant` directory contains source code of Tracee cloned
+from GitHub.

 ## Build and Run Tracee-eBPF and Tracee-Rules

-To build `tracee-ebpf` and `tracee-rules` executable binaries, run the default Make target:
+To build **tracee-ebpf** and **tracee-rules** executable binaries, run the
+default make target:

 ```
 make